 Eighty per cent of Delhi’s houses are believed to be illegally constructed without consent or in breach of building regulations, with occasionally catastrophic consequences.
 In June 2014, ten people were killed, including five children, when a house collapsed in East Delhi’s Inderlok area.
 Investigators said illegal construction on either side of the building had been the cause.

 As I wrote this, the steady, maddening thud of Kamal Nath’s “urban jugaad” was shaking my own house.
 In the narrow passage on our right flank two labourers were pile-driving into the foundations of the empty flat next door.
 My young designer neighbour Rakesh appeared on his roof to explain that they were inserting a reinforced steel beam to save the wall which supports his illegal duplex above the ground floor flat from collapsing.
-Eighty per cent of Delhi’s houses are believed to be illegally constructed.

 It is a timely reminder of both the scale and peril of encroachment in the capital, an eternal stealth war fought by people to expand their footprint inch by inch.